 Women Travelers: See our travel tips for Women Travelers.

 For more information on COVID-19, visit our dedicated page at the U.S. Virtual Embassy to Iran.

 We do not pay medical bills.
 Be aware that U.S. Medicare does not apply overseas.
 Most hospitals and doctors overseas do not accept U.S. health insurance.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.
 Visit the U.S. Centers for Disease Control and Prevention for more information on type of insurance you should consider before you travel overseas.

 We strongly recommend supplemental insurance to cover medical evacuation.

-Basic medical care and medicines are available in the principal cities, but may not be available in rural areas in Iran.
-Medical facilities do not meet U.S. standards and sometimes lack medicines and supplies.
+Basic medical care and medicine are available in the principal cities but may not be available in rural areas in Iran.
+Medical facilities do not meet U.S. standards and sometimes lack medicine and supplies.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.